zarr-developers/zarr-python/docs/contributing.rst

 number 3.0.0.
 Note however that the major version number of the Zarr library may not always correspond to the spec version number.
 For example, Zarr versions 2.x, 3.x, and 4.x might all implement the same version of the storage spec and thus maintain data format compatibility, although they will not maintain API compatibility.
+The version number of the storage specification that is currently implemented is stored under the ``zarr.meta.ZARR_FORMAT`` variable.

 Note that the Zarr test suite includes a data fixture and tests to try and ensure that data format compatibility is not accidentally broken.
 See the